State Herald of Sweden

 Since 1953, the Statsheraldiker has been the head of the Heraldry Board, operating under the authority of the National Archives.
 The Heraldry Board is Sweden's highest heraldic authority, regulating only public arms (i.e. national, county and municipal heraldry, and the arms of public offices), whereas the National Heraldry Office also registered personal heraldry (i.e. noble arms and burgher arms).
-No other northern European country has a comparable heraldic authority, although the College of Arms in Britain and the Court of the Lord Lyon in Scotland are comparable.
+No other northern European country has a corresponding heraldic authority, although the College of Arms in Britain and the Court of the Lord Lyon in Scotland are comparable.

 The current State Herald of Sweden (since 2022) is Davor Zovko, and the Assistant State Herald (since 2010) is Carl Michael Raab.
 Henrik Dahlström is the heraldic artist, who succeeded Vladimir Sagerlund in 2011.